vert-x3/vertx-web-site/src/site/blog/posts/vertx-maven-plugin-series/post-01-vertx-maven-plugin.md

 ---
-title: Getting started with new Vert.x Maven Plugin
+title: Getting started with new fabric8 Vert.x Maven Plugin
 date: 2016-12-07
+draft: true
 template: post.html
-draft: true
 author: kameshsampath
 ---

-The all new [Vert.x Maven Plugin](http://vmp.fabric8.io) allows you to setup, package, run, start, stop and redeploy easily with a very little configuration resulting in a less verbose `pom.xml`.
+The all new [fabric8 Vert.x Maven Plugin](http://vmp.fabric8.io) allows you to setup, package, run, start, stop and redeploy easily with a very little configuration resulting in a less verbose `pom.xml`.

 Traditionally Vert.x applications using [Apache Maven](http://maven.apache.org) need to have one or more of the following plugins,
 *  [Maven Shade Plugin](https://maven.apache.org/plugins/maven-shade-plugin/) - aids in packaging a uber jar of Vert.x application with additional configurations to perform SPI combining, MANIFEST.MF entries etc.,